 The suburban explosion left a fragmented governmental structure in its wake.
 By 1994 one county, 38 cities, 19 villages, 2 townships, 31 school districts, 13 municipal court districts, 10 library districts, and regional authorities such as the CLEVELAND METROPARKS SYSTEM governed some aspect of the area.
 Since at least 1919, some residents expressed concern about this growing fragmentation.
 During the 1920s and early 1930s, reformers working largely through the CITIZENS LEAGUE sought city-county consolidation.
 Nevertheless, voters failed to approve county charter reform proposals in 1934 and 1959, but streetcar suburb residents who had earlier opposed annexation overwhelmingly supported both measures; resistance to REGIONAL GOVERNMENT came from the newer suburbs.

 Streetcar and automobile suburbs developed very different landscapes and both have been modified over time.
 Despite considerable variation, streetcar suburbs produced a smaller and more dense environment.
 Cleveland's 3 streetcar suburbs averaged only one-fourth the size of the newest automobile suburbs: 5 vs. 21 square miles.
 In 1930 East Cleveland, Lakewood, and Cleveland had similar population densities; by 1990 these suburbs (10,000 residents per square mile) were more densely settled than Cleveland (6,600), and even more so than other suburbs: first-ring auto suburbs, 4,000; second-ring, 3,000; and third-ring, 1,000.
 Streetcar suburbs featured vertical, 2 1/ 2-story, single and double houses on narrow lots with front porches and detached garages.
 Automobile suburbs had wide lots with horizontal, 1-story or split-level, ranch-style homes, attached garages, rear decks, and patios replaced front porches.
 In streetcar suburbs, shopping was usually a short walk away in stores that lined the streetcar routes; small groceries, bakeries, butchers, and fruit and vegetable stores hugged the sidewalks of these arteries.
 Extensive apartment development and even hotels (ALCAZAR in Cleveland Hts., Lake Shore in Lakewood) added to the streetcar suburbs' density.
 The huge tracts of auto suburbs, often divided into cul-de-sac streets, restricted stores to strip development and new malls located along major arteries: access to them often required an automobile.
 While apartments were less typical in the early years of automobile suburbs, both suburban types have undergone significant new apartment construction.
 By 1990 only 37% of Lakewood's housing units were single-family; in Solon they made up 87%.
 In recent years, high-rise and cluster apartments/condominium construction have significantly increased the density of automobile suburbs.
 The most remarkable change on the suburban landscape has been the emergence of edge cities along interstate highways 71, 77, 90, 271, and 480.
 These new centers attracted mixed uses: blue- and especially white-collar employment, retail shopping, and entertainment.
-Most prominent are the new corporate headquarters and plants (AMERICAN GREETINGS CORP. and PLAIN DEALER in Brooklyn) housed in modern, campus-style or high-rise structures, although new shopping malls (Great Northern in North Olmsted, Randall Park in North Randall), institutional headquarters (FIRST CATHOLIC SLOVAK LADIES ASSN. in BEACHWOOD) also grace this environment.
+Most prominent are the new corporate headquarters and plants (AMERICAN GREETINGS CORP. and the PLAIN DEALER in Brooklyn) housed in modern, campus-style or high-rise structures, although new shopping malls (Great Northern in North Olmsted, Randall Park in North Randall), institutional headquarters (FIRST CATHOLIC SLOVAK LADIES ASSN. in BEACHWOOD) also grace this environment.
 Motels and hotels are the most ubiquitous element.
 Increasingly, edge cities attract businesses and employment away from Cleveland, other suburbs, and small towns to this decentralized urban-like environment.

 Suburban regions and individual suburbs have distinct identities, some assiduously cultivated and others imposed by outsiders.
 The 1836-37 Bridge War between Cleveland and Ohio City (see COLUMBUS ST. BRIDGE) represents a beginning of the spirited battles that spread east, west, and south within suburban development.
 A rich suburban folklore has grown up around these divisions and important differences do exist.
 Most social elites and many of their institutions gravitated to eastern suburbs, fewer went west and very few south.
 By 1931 66% of CLEVELAND BLUE BOOK entries lived in BRATENAHL, Cleveland Hts., East Cleveland, and Shaker Hts.; Cleveland claimed 28% and Lakewood 6%.
 By 1981 84% lived in 10 eastern suburbs, 9% in Cleveland, and 7% in 3 western suburbs.
 Early on, Cleveland Hts. and East Cleveland adopted city manager governmental forms, while Lakewood overwhelmingly rejected the reform measure.
 While eastern and western suburbs housed mostly white-collar workers, southern suburbs, surrounding major industrial employment centers, acquired significant number of blue-collar workers.